 This can all be avoided with some simple rules around phone use.
 Set limits on how long children are allowed to use their phones for, as well as when and where.

-For example, some families ban phones from the dinner table so everyone talks to each other.
+For example, some families ban phones from the dinner table so everyone can talk to each other.
+Others say no phone use until the child has done their homework.

 There are no hard and fast rules.
 See what works for your family and use your judgement.
 If your child’s behaviour starts changing and they become more withdrawn, seek help from one of the organisations listed at the end of this article.